-SU Abroad’s 60-plus World Partner programs offer a range of models for SU students—from enrolling in small programs sponsored by other U.S. universities (in Namibia, Costa Rica, Germany, South Africa, and India, among others), to enrolling in foreign universities where most of your classes are with international students (Israel, Japan, and Korea), to directly enrolling in university courses alongside local students (Australia, Ireland).
+Syracuse Abroad’s 60-plus World Partner programs offer a range of models for SU students—from enrolling in small programs sponsored by other U.S. universities (in Costa Rica, Germany, South Africa, and India, among others), to enrolling in foreign universities where most of your classes are with international students (Israel, Japan, and Korea), to directly enrolling in university courses alongside local students (Australia, Ireland).
 Individual programs have specific requirements, but in every case, it is the student’s responsibility to identify appropriate courses and get approvals for SU credit from academic advisers.

 What if I want to study somewhere else—at a non-affiliated program?

 Transfer credit will not be granted for courses that Syracuse University undergraduate students take while at a non-affiliated program.
 If an SU undergraduate student wishes to go abroad on a non-affiliated program, a vetting process exists for non-affiliated programs.
 The student should begin their petition process at least one year prior to their desired abroad program begins.
 Students will petition their academic department and the Associate Provost of International Education and Engagement to study at a non-affiliated program.
 Students will receive SU credit, calculated into their GPA, and pay SU tuition and receive SU financial aid.

 Will credits count toward my major/degree?

 All Syracuse Abroad students receive Syracuse University credit for courses taken abroad, even when taken at host/partner universities.
 For SU students, this credit is applied toward major or elective requirements.
 Visiting students receive credits either as home-university credit or as transfer credit, and should confirm their home school policy with their study abroad adviser.